NTA Film Network: Origins

 Parent company National Telefilm Associates was founded by producers Ely Landau and Oliver A. Unger in 1954 when Landau's film and television production company Ely Landau, Inc. was reorganized in partnership with Unger and screenwriter/producer Harold Goldman.
 NTA was the successor company to U.M. & M. TV Corporation, which it purchased in 1956.

 In October 1956, the NTA Film Network was launched with more than 100 affiliate stations.
 It was a syndication service that distributed films and television programs to independent television stations and stations affiliated with NBC, CBS or ABC.
 The network's flagship station was WNTA-TV Channel 13 in New York.
 Trade papers called the NTA Film Network a new television network.

 Unlike the Big Three television networks, the local stations in the NTA Film Network were not connected via coaxial cable or microwave relay.
 Instead, NTA Film Network programs were mailed to each station, a method used by other television syndicators in the 1950s and 1960s.
 However, many local stations agreed to broadcast NTA Film Network programs simultaneously.
 Landau's claim to network status was based on the simultaneous airing of the programs.

 In November 1956, Twentieth Century-Fox announced its 50% purchase of the NTA Film Network and its plans to produce original content for the network.
 The film network grew to 128 stations.
 In September 1957, the network purchased KMGM-TV (now KMSP-TV) in Minneapolis.

 Affiliates

 The following is a list of NTA Film Network affiliate stations in November 1956.

 Later affiliates included KOOK-TV in Billings, Montana (c.
-1958-1959), KONO-TV in San Antonio (c.
+1958–1959), KONO-TV in San Antonio (c.
 1958–1959), WISH-TV in Indianapolis (c.
 1958–1959) and KTVU in San Francisco (c.
 1959–1960).
 The network purchased KMGM-TV in Minneapolis in September 1957.

 Programs

 The NTA Film Network aired both films and television series.
 Among its 1956–1957 offerings were 52 Twentieth Century-Fox films.
-Premiere Performance, a prime-time block of Twentieth Century-Fox films, aired from 1957–1959.
+Premiere Performance, a prime-time block of Twentieth Century-Fox films, aired from 1957 to 1959.
 Other film blocks included TV Hour of Stars and The Big Night (both 1958–1959).

 The network's television programs included: